Search engine optimization is vastly different than it was just a few years ago.

 Here are five reasons your blog SEO is not performing as well as it could be.

-Over the last few years, there has been a dramatic shift in the length of the average blog post.
+Over the last few years, there has been a dramatic shift in the length of the average blog post that ranks on page 1.
 It used to be that 300 to 500 words per post was standard.
+Just a quick tidbit of a topic and you were good to go.
+No need to be an expert on the subject.

-The overall takeaway here is that you want anywhere from 1,500 to 2,000 words (if you want to compete for those top spots, that is)- why not go for the gold?
+The overall takeaway here is that you want anywhere from 1,000 to 2,000 words (if you want to compete for those top spots, that is).
+So, why not go for the gold?

 Is there a specific reason that bloggers have all of a sudden become much more verbose in their writing style?